 INPUT A SINGLE MACHINE NAME, THE PREFIX OF A MACHINE NAME, OR all [hickey]:

-If you press Enter/Return without specifying a machine, the command uses the machine name that appears in brackets.
+If you press [Enter] without specifying a machine, the command uses the machine name that appears in brackets.

 If you type a prefix, a list of machines that contain that prefix appears.
-Type the numbers that correspond to the machines you want to view.
+Type the numbers that correspond to the machines you want to shut down.

-Press Enter/Return to select all the machines in the list or select specific machines by typing their corresponding numbers.
+Either press [Enter] to select all the machines in the list or select machines by typing their corresponding numbers.

-You are prompted to decide if you want to shut down more machines.
+The command then prompts you to ask if you want to shut down more machines.

 DO YOU WANT TO INPUT MORE MACHINES (y/n) [n]: